nedhmn/ygo-war-league-discord-bot/README.md

 ## Update The Bot

-Make sure you're in the project's directory.
-Then shut down the previous outdated bot.
+Make sure you're in the project's directory and shut down the outdated bot.

 ```
 sudo docker stop hat-format-discord-bot-bot-1